 How to Apply:

-- To be entering in the contest, the candidates must write an essay.
-The submission may address any aspect of Securities Law, Securities Arbitration, The Federal Arbitration Act, Title 9, US Code, Section 1-14, or FINRA Code of Arbitration, effective April 16, 2007, and any changes or proposed changes to that Code.
+- You may address any aspect of Securities Law, Securities Arbitration, The Federal Arbitration Act, Title 9, US Code, Section 1-14, or FINRA Code of Arbitration, effective April 16, 2007, and any changes or proposed changes to that Code.

 - The writing can be based in theory or practice, but should ultimately advocate a position on the topic area chosen.